djelovic/Iftm.ComputedProperties/README.md

 ```
 The magic of this is that whenever A changes, the [PropertyChanged][1] event will be fired for both A and B.

-This also works for complex properties like a.B.C.D where a, B and C are objects, the property computation is a conditional expressions, etc.
+This also works for property chains like a.B.C.D where a, B and C are objects, the property computation is a conditional expressions, etc.

 ## Lifetime